wpsharks/comet-cache-kb/tutorials/13-migrating-quick-cache-pro-to-zencache-pro.md

 ## Getting Help with Other Issues

-If after following all of the steps above, and reading over each of the FAQs, you find yourself with an issue that requires our assistance, please [open a support ticket here](http://zencache.com/support/).
+If after following all of the steps above, and reading over each of the FAQs, you find yourself with an issue that requires our assistance, please [open a support ticket here](http://zencache.com/support/); we're happy to help! :-)